Kale Fried Rice is a gluten-free take on fried rice you’ve never tasted, but will instantly adore! Easy, healthy, and so yummy.

 Start the Kale Fried Rice by making the delicious, sesame-chicken-esque sauce.
 You’ll need 2 Tablespoons each mirin (available in the Asian foods aisle at the grocery store) and gluten-free tamari or soy sauce (dish will not be GF if using soy sauce) as well as 2 teaspoons sesame oil and 1 teaspoon maple syrup.

 I was real, I mean REAL skeptical about adding maple syrup to the sauce, but it is ace.
 You can’t pick out the flavor, but it adds an awesome, slightly-sweet contrast to the salty soy sauce.
 MMM!
 Ok, mix all the ingredients in a small bowl, then set it aside.

 Next, get 3/4 cup long grain brown rice (I used jasmine) cooking in 1-1/2 cups chicken broth on the stove.
 Unpictured because I forgot, and well, you know what cooking rice looks like!

-While that’s cooking away, strip 1/2 bunch kale from the stems then tear into bite-sized pieces.
+While that’s cooking away, strip 1/2 bunch kale from the stems then tear into bite-sized pieces and wash in a colander or salad spinner.
 You’ll need 4 cups packed kale total.
-I was jazzed to see kale in this recipe because it’s so healthy, and I really do love its flavor and texture.
-Kale is totally the new spinach!

 Return the same wok to the stove then turn the heat down to medium-low.
 Add 1 Tablespoon vegetable oil and 1/2 small minced onion then saute until golden brown and tender, about 3-4 minutes.
 Then add 4 cloves – yes, 4 CLOVES – minced garlic and saute for 1 more minute.
 I LOVED how garlicky this fried rice was!